-Geographic Connection to Pennsylvania: Mt.
-Pleasant, Westmoreland County
+Geographic Connection to Pennsylvania: Mount Pleasant, Westmoreland County

 Award-winning children's book author Jack Gantos was born in Mount Pleasant.